-Having one or more undescended testicles is a major risk factor for testicular cancer.
+Having 1 or more undescended testicles is a major risk factor for testicular cancer.
 The American Cancer Society, in its detailed guide to testicular cancer, states that about 14% of cases of testicular cancer occur in men with a history of undescended testicles.

 It should be noted that surgical correction of the undescended testicle does not prevent a future cancerous tumor, but it does make it easier to detect.

 Other medical conditions that can increase your risk of testicular cancer include: